 Both corrective and preventive actions are meant to stick and work hand-in-hand.
 They are quality management solutions that should be carried out long-term.
 But how are you going to execute it?
 One way of ensuring continual improvement through corrective and preventive action is to focus on the check step of the plan-do-check-act (PDCA) cycle.

-What exactly is the PDCA cycle, and how does it help with corrective and preventive action?
-The PDCA cycle is a four-step process that helps you identify and correct problems.
-So it’s often used in quality management systems.
+What is the PDCA cycle, and how does it help with corrective and preventive action?
+The PDCA cycle is a four-step process that enables you to identify and correct problems.
+So, it’s often used in quality management systems.

 The four steps of the PDCA cycle are:

 - Plan: You need to develop a plan of action.
-This includes identifying the problem, brainstorming potential solutions, and choosing the best course of action.
+This includes identifying the problem, brainstorming solutions, and choosing the best action.